ecmwf-projects/ai-vegetation-fuel/README.md

 ## Experiment 2
+We employ an AutoML approach to predict dry matter using the H2O.ai AutoML framework.
 Please refer to `notebooks/ecmwf/README.md` for a description of this experiment, instructions to install additional dependencies and the notebooks with the steps to perform the experiment.

 ## Info